The-Hacker894/HackerBot/README.md

  >tableflip | When you just feel like flipping tables
  >kernalpanic | When your Mac just can't take it anymore
  >bigorder | I think we all know what this is :)
+ >eclipse2017 | The Great American Eclipse of 2017
+ >consoleissue | Report Bot Issues through the console
  >botwganonmusic | Ganon Boss Fight Music from BOTW
+ <danquotes | One of the many quotes from DanGamingTV
  >dannyslife | Read DannyBoi's Biography
  >upcomingfeatures | See what features are coming :D
  >rps | Rock, PAPER, SCISSORS!!!....SHOOOOOOOOOOOT!!!